 The celebrities and pop stars of ancient Rome, Roman gladiators provided the most popular form of entertainment for all tiers of society.
-There were many kinds of gladiators, and each went though specific training.
+There were many kinds of gladiators, and each went through specific training.
 Now, imagine you lived 2,000 years ago in ancient Rome.
-Based on your physical attributes, background and personality, what type of Roman gladiator would you be?
+Based on your physical attributes, background, and personality, what type of Roman gladiator would you be?

 Hey, we sell tours too!

 While the information we provide here is free, we also sell tours at very reasonable prices!
 Planning your perfect Roman holiday?
 We offer a ton of awesome Rome tours, including the best Colosseum tours around.
 Skip the lines at the Colosseum and access the coolest restricted areas.
 Like the Colosseum Underground, Top Levels and Arena Floor.
 Trace the footsteps of gladiators!